RobbinLawJavaScript/javascript-demos/aa-environment-setup/docs/vscode-setup.md

     Lorem is part of VSCode.
     Lorem20 will give 20 random words.

     Emmet is part of VSCode.
-    https://docs.emmet.io/cheat-sheet/
+Used when no content is in place. https://docs.emmet.io/cheat-sheet/
     "! + enter" will give html5 template.
     Some Emmet concepts that use same syntax as CSS: